 Makers spend a lot of time working on their own and often have few opportunities to talk about the development of their work and get a fresh perspective on it and their practice.
 Getting feedback on work can sometimes be a hard experience and to make this process easier AAS has developed Constructive Feedback sessions.

-Applied Arts Scotland with funding from a Look Again Create Networks Grant is offering makers the opportunity to take part in a Constructive Feedback session where they can give and receive feedback on work or ideas in development in a friendly and supportive space and give their responses to work by other participating makers.
+AAS with funding from a Look Again Create Networks Grant is offering makers the opportunity to take part in a Constructive Feedback session where they can receive feedback on specific work or an idea in development in a friendly and supportive space and give their responses to work by other participating makers.

 The process we call Constructive Feedback is based on the Critical Response Process developed by Liz Lerman as a means of providing practical, useful and constructive feedback for any creative discipline.

 As part of the training our facilitators took part in a session and we are sharing in this blog their responses to the experience.

 It’s a supportive atmosphere that is encouraging and enlightening for all taking part.
 It’s fascinating to see the work of other makers and learn about their thinking behind it.ANNE Marquiss – aberdeen

 I came away with ways of seeing and paths for development I hadn’t previously noticed or considered.Clare waddle, yellow broom – grantown-on-spey

 Listening to the other participants how they see your work and the questions asked by the group on all participants’ work shown, is extremely beneficial.
 The sessions are a friendly and supportive space, building a wider community within Applied Arts Scotland.louise barrington – orkney